Print size guide for custom T-Shirt printing

 Back Print Sizes

-The back panel gives you the most real estate of any print position on a t-shirt.
+The back panel gives you the biggest possible area of any print position on a t-shirt.
 It's the default location for large event graphics, tour dates, full-panel illustrations and oversized branding.

 Upper Back Print